luphord/imgwrench/README.rst

-A command line tool for my image processing needs.
+A highly opinionated image processor for the commandline.
 Multiple subcommands can be executed sequentially to form a processing pipeline.